bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ## Triggering a new build

 To trigger a new build with the Bitrise API, call the `/apps/{APP-SLUG}/builds` endpoint.
-You need to specify an app slug and at least one build parameter out of three in a JSON object:
+You need to specify an app slug and at least one build parameter in a JSON object:

 * a git tag or git commit hash
 * a branch